hoffmangroup/genomedata/doc/genomedata.rst

 This command loads data from stdin into Genomedata under the given trackname.
 The input data must be in one of these supported datatypes:
 |signal data formats|.
+The chromosome/scaffold references in these files must
+match the sequence identifiers in the sequence files loaded with :ref:`genomedata-load-seq`.
+See :ref:`this example <genomedata-load-example>` for details.
 A :option:`chunk-size` can be specified to control the size of hdf5 chunks (the smallest data read size, like a page size).
 Larger values of :option:`chunk-size` can increase the level of compression, but they also increase the minimum amount of data that must be read to access a single value.

 .. |signal data formats| replace:: WIG_, BED_, bedGraph_